peterjthomson/year-view/Documentation/MARKETING.md

 See your whole year on one screen.
 No scrolling.
 No guessing.
 Just clarity.

-2/ Three ways to see your year:
+2/ Ways to see your year:
 📊 Grid — Classic 4×3 layout
+🧱 Month Rows — Calendar.app-style strips
 📜 Continuous — Horizontal timeline scroll
 📋 List — Vertical month stack
+🧭 Year View — Continuous week rows
+📐 Power Law — Multi-horizon panels

 Pick the view that fits how you think.